 Problem was, the responses were spread across the acquisition channels and end up requiring a fair bit of manual effort to validate and consolidate into a centralised database.

-And because the amount of information captured differs from one CTA to the other, this affected the quality of the database.
+And because the amount of information capture differs from one CTA to the other.
+This affected the quality of the database.

 Examples of Calls-to-action